USB flash drive: History

-Netac Technology filed a patent application for its USB storage device on 14 November 1999, and was granted by the Chinese government in July 2002.
-Netac went on to obtain another patent in the United States on 13 October 2000 and application was granted on 7 December 2004.
+Netac Technology filed a patent application for its USB storage device on November 14, 1999, and was granted by the Chinese government in July 2002.
+Netac went on to obtain another patent in the United States on October 13, 2000, and application was granted on December 7, 2004.
 Netac's patent was disputed by M-systems and Singaporean company Trek 2000 but Netac remained as the holder of the patent.
 Netac went on to file legal battles domestically in China and overseas and had received patent royalties and licensing fees in return.
 The company also invented a feature called "write-protect" function on its USB memory sticks.
 A Singaporean company named Trek 2000 International is the first company known to have sold a USB flash drive, which it trademarked as "ThumbDrive", and has also maintained that it is the original inventor of the device.
 Trek 2000 obtained a Singapore patent for the "ThumbDrive" in April 2002.
 It went on to sue the other four companies for infringing its patent.
 Singapore High Court ruled in Trek 2000's favour in 2005.
 After that, Trek 2000 went on to obtain patents from other countries.
 However, in 2005, Trek 2000 experienced a setback when its USB storage device patent was revoked in the United Kingdom.
-Pua Khein-Seng, a Malaysian engineer, who co-founded a Taiwanese company named Phison invented a USB Drive system on a chip (SoC) design in 2001 which uses a single chip instead of multiple chips used by its competitiors, which reduces the size and cost of production of flash drives.
+Pua Khein-Seng, a Malaysian engineer who co-founded a Taiwanese company named Phison, invented a USB drive system on a chip (SoC) design in 2001 which uses a single chip instead of multiple chips used by its competitors, which reduces the size and cost of production of flash drives.

 Given these competing inventor claims, patent disputes involving the USB flash drive have arisen over the years.
 Both Trek 2000 International and Netac Technology have accused others of infringing their patents on the USB flash drive.
 However, the question of who was the first to invent the USB flash drive has multiple claims persists.
 Netac Technology got the basic American copyright on December 7, 2004.
-And in the lawsuit, the PNY company paid 1,000 million dollars to Netac.
+And in the lawsuit, the PNY company paid 7.71 million dollars to Netac.